Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Ice burn risk

-Designed to avoid ice-burn risk when used as directed
+Designed to avoid ice burn when used as directed

-Can cause ice burn if applied directly to skin
+Can cause ice burn on direct skin contact

 Therapeutic duration